(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 You could go from club to club.
 We’d hang out all night.
 It was beautiful. - Manty Ellis

-At this point, there were two dozen venues in Bronzeville that offered jazz several nights a week.
+At this point, there were around two dozen venues in Bronzeville that offered jazz several nights a week.
 Some of those included Max’s Tap, Moon Glow, The Flame, and Thelma’s Back Door.
 Ellis remembers the clientele was mostly African-American in some rooms, but mixed in many others, which were referred to as “Black and Tan” clubs.

 There were also a number of downtown clubs like Curro’s, The Brass Rail, and the Circle Room, many owned and operated by organized crime.
 The big theaters in town hosted jazz performances as well.
 In 1939 Duke Ellington had a week-long stint at The Riverside Theater.

 While African-Americans were allowed to perform at these venues, they weren’t allowed to patron downtown establishments.
 African-American performers also weren’t allowed to stay at the hotels downtown.
-Often they would stay at someone’s home in Bronzeville.
+Often they would sleep at someone’s home in Bronzeville.

 Grammy-winning singer Al Jarreau, 76, recalls his childhood on the north side of Milwaukee.